 Living and Breathing Manhattan

-For Kathleen (Katie) Plotkin ’98, returning to Manhattan College this past June for the silver anniversary of her graduation was thrilling — and a bit sobering as well.
+For Kathleen (Katie) Plotkin ’98, returning to Manhattan University this past June for the silver anniversary of her graduation was thrilling — and a bit sobering as well.
 “It was wonderful to be back on campus with my classmates,” says Katie, née Mullery, who also served on her class reunion committee.
 “It didn’t feel like 25 years had passed at all.”

-She relished the opportunity to reconnect with old friends and the College itself.
+She relished the opportunity to reconnect with old friends and the University itself.
 However, the weekend was not her first homecoming.
 A resident of nearby Westchester County, New York, who also lived in the Woodlawn section of the Bronx, Katie often returns to campus with her family for basketball games.
 She also recruits young Jaspers for her company, the Conference Board Inc. “Sometimes it seems like I’ve never truly left,” she says.

-Raised in Yorktown, New York, Katie grew up with strong ties to Catholic education in general, and Manhattan College in particular.
-Four generations of her family are Jaspers: Her nieces, Caitlin Hynes ’15, Mairead Hynes ’20, Siobhan Hynes ’22; sister, Mary Ann Hynes ’90; parents, Stephen ’65 and Margaret ’91 (who attended later in life); and grandfather, John ’31, who also taught history and speech at the College.
+Raised in Yorktown, New York, Katie grew up with strong ties to Catholic education in general, and Manhattan University in particular.
+Four generations of her family are Jaspers: Her nieces, Caitlin Hynes ’15, Mairead Hynes ’20, Siobhan Hynes ’22; sister, Mary Ann Hynes ’90; parents, Stephen ’65 and Margaret ’91 (who attended later in life); and grandfather, John ’31, who also taught history and speech at the University.

 “We lived and breathed Manhattan,” Katie recalls.
 Her father, a former member of the National Alumni Council, often brought the family to campus events.
 “He instilled within us that Manhattan was the place to go for college,” she says.
 “We hope the tradition continues,” she observes, adding, “I have a daughter entering 11th grade, and Manhattan is at the top of her college list.”

-Katie came to the College after graduating from John F. Kennedy Catholic Preparatory School in Somers, New York.
+Katie came to the University after graduating from John F. Kennedy Catholic Preparatory School in Somers, New York.
 She initially was unsure about a major, but her father, a graduate of the O’Malley School of Business, suggested history.
 “He thought it was a great field for developing strong critical thinking and communications skills,” she says.

 After two years in the East Hill student residence (now Horan Hall), Katie moved to Overlook Hall.
 She enjoyed her studies and the convenience of residence life.
 She also relished the experience and lasting friendships she gained as a student assistant in media relations for Athletics.
 “When I wasn’t in class,” she says, “I spent almost all my extra time in Draddy Gym.”

 Approaching graduation, Katie thought she might pursue a career in sports marketing.
 Then she interviewed for a position at the Conference Board Inc., a nonprofit research organization whose international membership counts more than 1,000 corporations and other organizations.
-“It seemed like the definition of everything I learned at Manhattan College — critical thinking, lifelong learning and service,” she says.
+“It seemed like the definition of everything I learned at Manhattan University — critical thinking, lifelong learning and service,” she says.

 Today, Katie is the Conference Board’s chief U.S. member development officer.
 She lives in Westchester County with her husband, Zeke, and their two children.
 Katie continues to visit her alma mater in addition to contributing to initiatives including the Anniversary Class Fund and Jasper athletics.
 “Manhattan means so much to me and my family,” she says.
 “Whatever I can do to continue to support and positively impact the Jasper community, in any way, you can count me in.”